IlluminusLimited/pgdice/README.md

 Run the following commands from your terminal.
 Don't run these on anything but a development machine.

-1. `psql postgres -c create role pgdice with createdb superuser login password 'password';`
+1. `psql postgres -c "create role pgdice with createdb superuser login password 'password';"`
 1. `createdb pgdice_test`
 1. Now you can run the tests via `guard` or `rake test`